MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## One-time data ingestion

-One-time ingestion proves advantageous in various situations, including the transfer of historical data to a new database, filling in missing data, and in the initial stages of prototyping and data analysis.
+One-time ingestion is helpful in various scenarios, such as the transfer of historical data, filling in missing data, and for the initial stages of prototyping and data analysis.
 This approach facilitates fast data integration without the need for a continuous pipeline commitment.

 There are multiple ways to perform one-time data ingestion.
 Use the following diagram to help you determine the most suitable option based on your specific use case:

 :::image type="complex" source="media/ingest-data-overview/one-time-ingestion.png" lightbox="media/ingest-data-overview/one-time-ingestion.png" alt-text="Flow chart for one-time ingestion decision making.":::
    "Flow chart for one-time ingestion decision making.
 If you're ingesting historical data, you should follow the guidance in the Ingest historical data document.
 If you're not ingesting historical data, and the data is in a supported data format, we recommend using the Get Data experience to get data from a local file, get data from Amazon S3, or get data from Azure Storage.
-If the data is in an unsupported format, or if you don't want to use the Get Data experience, you can use integrate with Azure Data Factory, which supports around 90 data formats, or write your own custom code using the Kusto client libraries.
+If the data is in an unsupported format, or if you don't want to use the Get Data experience, you can integrate with Azure Data Factory, which supports around 90 data formats, or write your own custom code using the Kusto client libraries.
 Articles with guidance on each of these options are linked to directly following this flow chart."
 :::image-end:::

 For more information, see the relevant documentation: